 How to know when you've found a good fit

 Those things matter more than whether the therapist seems warm or uses the right vocabulary.
-The specific method matters less than whether you trust the person using it.
+The method matters less than the person using it, a strong method with the wrong therapist rarely works.
+A simple method with someone you actually trust often does.

 If something feels off after the first session, say so before you decide to stop going.
 Sometimes naming it changes things.
 If it still doesn't feel right after a second session, it's okay to look for someone else.
 Good therapists don't take it personally.
 Most will help you find a better referral if they can.